eduardobogoni/jlibfprint/README.txt

 Copyright (C) 2012 Fabio Scippacercola <nonplay.programmer@gmail.com>
 Copyright (C) 2012 Agostino Savignano <savag88@gmail.com>

-libfprint was developed as part of an our little project during our study at the University of Naples (Università degli studi di Napoli Federico II).
+Jlibfprint was developed as part of a small project during our studies at the University of Naples (Università degli studi di Napoli Federico II).
 It was not developed in the sight to provide a full support to the fingerprint sensors under Linux, but just as basic access to these peripherals under Java.

 We are sharing the code in the hope that it can be enough for your purposes or at least can just be a good starting point to extend